ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Experiments and Analysis

-\textbf{Effectiveness of GCN.} In order to understand the effectiveness of GCN, we conduct an ablation experiment on the number of layers of GCN in ChatTraffic.
-Results are presented in \cref{table3}.
+In order to understand the effectiveness of GCN, we conduct an ablation experiment on the number of layers of GCN in ChatTraffic.
+Results are presented in Table \ref{table3}.
 Incorporating Graph Convolutional Networks (GCN) into ChatTraffic has been proven to enhance its generation accuracy, with the minimum generation error observed when using two layers of GCN.
 It's essential to highlight that as the number of GCN layers continues to increase, the error begins to rise instead.
 This phenomenon can be attributed to the road network's adjacency matrix having a notably sparse structure.
 When the sparsity of this adjacency matrix is low, there is a risk of over-smoothing, rendering the utilization of multi-layer GCN less effective.
+Besides, the time consumption of ChatTraffic to generate a single prediction sample is approximately ten seconds.
+When five samples are generated and averaged based on a test prompt, the MAE and RMSE decrease substantially compared to when only one sample is generated.
+However, while generating ten samples and averaging them further reduces the MAE and RMSE, the improvement is not markedly significant.
+Therefore, generating five samples is the preferred approach when using ChatTraffic for an optimal balance between performance and time efficiency.